Cartus/Automated-Fact-Checking-Resources/README.md

 ## Task Definition
-Figure below shows a NLP framework for automated fact-checking consisting of three stages:
+Figure below shows a NLP framework for automated fact-checking (AFC) with text consisting of three stages:
 1. Claim detection to identify claims that require verification;
 2. Evidence retrievalto find sources supporting or refuting the claim;
 3. Claim verification to assess the veracity of the claim based on the retrieved evidence.